reedws/IT3049C/Material/Assignments/2.JavaScript_Exercises/index.md

   - You can either use the `cd PATH_TO_FOLDER` command.
     - in my case the command was `cd /Users/yahyagilany/git/School/IT3049/2.JS-Exercise`
     - use the `pwd` command to `P`rint `W`orking `D`irectory and confirm your location
-  - **OR** You could open VSCode integrated terminal window and it will open in the termianl already in the right path.
+  - **OR** You could open VSCode integrated terminal window and it will open in the terminal already in the right path.
 2. Installing the dependencies `npm install`
 3. Run the tests using `npm test`.
   <img alt="example image" src="assets/failing_tests.png" style="height:400px; border:1px #ddd solid;"/>